The Louisville Zoo welcomes your Comments and Questions

 No, admission is included with your Zoo Membership or regular Zoo admission.
 For details, click here.

-No, we currently do not feature these two attractions.
-We are hoping to have a new Ropes Course summer of 2013.
+No, we currently do not feature this attraction.
+We are opening a new Ropes Course in the spring 2014.
 For a list of all rides and attractions, click here.

 Do you have discounts for the military?